DOD: 165 Americans Evacuated, Thousands More Stuck in Afghanistan

 — New Day (@NewDay) August 17, 2021

+Robert Charles, former assistant secretary of state for President George W. Bush, said Tuesday on Fox News’s Fox & Friends First there could be as many as 40,000 Americans stranded in the country.

-Kirby said at a Pentagon briefing afterwards that over the last 24 hours, seven C-17 aircraft were able to get between 700 to 800 passengers out, including 165 Americans.
+Kirby said at a Pentagon briefing afterwards that over the last 24 hours, seven C-17 aircraft were able to get between 700 and 800 passengers out, including 165 Americans.

-He said the Pentagon hopes to be able to start getting out between 5,000 to 9,000 passengers per day with a couple of dozen military sorties, once more American troops arrive.
+He said the Pentagon hopes to be able to start getting out between 5,000 and 9,000 passengers per day with a couple of dozen military sorties, once more American troops arrive.

 He said more than 4,000 U.S. troops were on the ground in Kabul to assist with the effort and more were on their way.